Amnesia

 Overview

-Instead, people with amnesia — also called amnestic syndrome — usually know who they are.
+Instead, people with amnesia typically know who they are.
 But they may have trouble learning new information and forming new memories.

 Amnesia can be caused by damage to areas of the brain that are vital for memory processing.
 Unlike a temporary episode of memory loss, called transient global amnesia, amnesia can be permanent.

-There's no specific treatment for amnesia, but treatment can be directed at the underlying cause.
-Tips to help enhance memory and get support can help people with amnesia and their families cope.
+There's no specific treatment for amnesia.
+But if an underlying cause of amnesia is found, treatment often can be directed at that condition.
+Using strategies to enhance memory and getting support can help people with amnesia and their families cope.

 Symptoms